aullman/opentok-meet/README.md

 ##Running Tests

 You can run the unit tests using `npm test`.
 This command is setup to work correctly in the Travis CI system as well as when running locally.
 But if you want it to run locally you need to setup a few things.
-You will need to sign up for [Browserstack](browserstack.com/) and for [Sauce Labs](https://saucelabs.com/).
-Both of these services offer free options for Open Source.
+You will need to sign up for [Sauce Labs](https://saucelabs.com/).
+This service offers [free options for Open Source](https://saucelabs.com/open-source).
 You will need the following environment variables set.

 ```
-export BROWSERSTACK_USERNAME=<YOUR_BROWSERSTACK_USERNAME>
-export BROWSERSTACK_KEY=<YOUR_BROWSERSTACK_KEY>
 export SAUCE_USERNAME=<YOUR_SAUCE_USERNAME>
 export SAUCE_ACCESS_KEY=<YOUR_SAUCE_KEY>
 export TRAVIS_JOB_NUMBER=<ANYTHING>